Stanley5249/sugar/README.md

 ## Overview

-Sugar leverages Python's powerful typing system and syntactic sugar to quickly create CLI programs, offering a delightful and user-friendly experience.
+Sugar leverages Python’s powerful typing system and syntactic sugar to simplify the creation of CLI programs, offering a delightful and user-friendly experience.
+It draws inspiration from the excellent projects [Typer](https://github.com/fastapi/typer) and [Python Fire](https://github.com/google/python-fire).

 ## Installation